Cyclone Tasha: Impact and aftermath

 Following the Bureau of Meteorology's first advice for the tropical low on 24 December, a cyclone warning was declared for areas between Port Douglas and Lucinda, Queensland.
 Some parts of Queensland were already suffering from flooding and additional rainfall was expected to worsen the situation.

 Although a relatively weak storm, Tasha produced widespread torrential rains in Queensland, amounting to more than 250 mm in some areas.
 Thousands of hectares of cropland were inundated by floods and many towns and cities were underwater.
 In Theodore, much of the area was flooded after the Dawson River reached its highest level in 50 years, cresting around 14 m.
 This surpassed the previous record by more than 50 cm.
 Efforts to evacuate the entire town of 300 were made as water levels continued to rise.
 Thousands of people were evacuated by local authorities using military helicopters.
 The town of Ingham was isolated as the Herbert River reached a level of 12.2 m.
 The town of Dalby was split in two by the swollen Myall Creek, leaving more than 100 homes flooded.
 One fatality took place in Mareeba, near where Tasha made landfall, where a man drowned after being swept off a footbridge.

 Areas as far south as Brisbane were affected by Tasha.
 In New South Wales, 175 people were evacuated to emergency shelters as the flooding spread south.
 An additional 800 people were isolated in the towns of Urbenville and Bonalbo on 28 December as flood waters blocked off roads.

 By 28 December, nearly half of Queensland was flooded and preliminary damage estimates exceeded A$1.4 billion.
 Total economic losses also reached A$6 billion, roughly 0.5% of the nation's gross domestic product.
 In response to the severe flooding, the Government of Queensland declared numerous towns as disaster areas, allowing for federal funds to be used.
 By 27 December, flood waters began to recede in Babinda and Gordonvale, leaving behind debris and thick black mud.
 The following day, Prime Minister Julia Gillard announced that additional Blackhawk helicopters would be sent to assist in evacuation efforts.

+Retirement

+The name Tasha was retrospectively retired after the 2022–23 season and it will never be used to name another storm in that basin again.
+It was replaced by Taliah for future seasons.